-In the 5-50 Hz range, cross-correlations of the continuous DAS record from 24 March 2019 can 273 274

-The virtual Rayleigh waves propagate at a typical (29) velocity of 1700 m/s (Figure 6A).
-The DAS channels record strain in the direction of the fiber, induced by the elliptical particle motion along the Rayleigh wave propagation axis.
-In principle, the dispersion relation of virtual Rayleigh waves could be used to infer ice thicknesses.
-However, in our case, the 220 m length of straight cable portions inhibits resolution below 10 Hz (Supplementary Figure 8), where Rayleigh waves are sensitive to the glacier bed (29, 31).
+- In the 5-50 Hz range, cross-correlations of the continuous DAS record from 24 March 2019 can be - used to estimate the phase of the fundamental-mode Rayleigh wave (Fig. 6; Method section).
+The - 262 cross-correlation wave packets propagate along the eastern side of the triangle.
+The acausal part of - 263 the noise correlation is largely absent, because ambient noise sources are not homogenously spread - around the study site (29).
+The propagation of coherent noise signals is mostly (though not entirely, - 265 Fig. 6B) in the southwestern direction with noise sources locating to the northeast of the study site. - As a consequence, noise correlations using the northern triangle side include less coherent noise - propagating along the cable axis and therefore have a lower SNR (not shown).
+With an absence of - melt water flow during the measurement, which would facilitate noise interferometry (30), crevasse - activity to the northeast of the study site likely provides coherent signals in the background - 270 seismicity. - The virtual Rayleigh waves propagate at a typical (28) velocity of 1700 m/s (Fig. 6A).
+The DAS - channels record strain in the direction of the fiber, induced by the elliptical particle motion along - the Rayleigh wave propagation axis.
+In principle, the dispersion relation of virtual Rayleigh waves - could be used to infer ice thicknesses.
+However, in our case, the 220 m length of straight cable - portions inhibits resolution below 10 Hz (Fig. S7), where Rayleigh waves are sensitive to the glacier - 276 bed (28, 30). - 277